In this post, you will learn 31 tricks and tips for coping with a toddler and newborn.

 21. Water Wow

-My 2, 4, and 6 year old are OBSESSED WITH THESE!
+My 2, 4, 6 and 7 year olds are OBSESSED WITH THESE!
 We use them exclusively on road trips or during homeschool time when I need to work 1-on-1 with my oldest.

-Just give one pad (not all 3) & fill it up before you start nursing 🙂
+TIP – Just give one pad (not all 3) to a child & fill the water thing up before you start nursing 🙂

 The key to making a toy basket work is these toys only come out when you’re feeding baby.